craftcms/docs/docs/4.x/dev/tags.md

 ## `dd`

-This tag will dump a variable out to the browser and then end the request. (`dd` stands for “Dump-and-Die”.)
+Outputs a variable to the browser and ends the request. (`dd` is short for “Dump-and-Die”)

 ```twig
 {% set entry = craft.entries().id(entryId).one() %}